Skip to content

 My Story

 I am Alex and I am an addict, I am an alcoholic, and I most definitely have the disease of addiction.
 Throughout active addiction/alcoholism things felt completely and utterly hopeless.
 Try after try, rehab after rehab, therapist after therapist and still I found myself hobbling home at 5 AM in utter despair.
 The moment I stopped using my mind filled with immense chaos, and the moment I had one to ease that chaos I’d be off to the races again and soon in a blackout.
 I felt miserable, constantly bringing Chaos and terror to the lives of the people I loved most.
 Many times I just wanted it all to end because I felt as long as I existed I would use, and as long as I used I would continue to drag everyone around me into chaos and misery.
 I’m sharing this because today I don’t feel that way.
-Today I have meaningful connections and relationships with other people, and am working to spread love in this universe.
+Today I have found my purpose, and am working to spread love in this universe.
 Today I know that there’s a way out, I am 100% sure of it.
-The way out is not always easy, is by no means instant, and takes some time and effort, but can open the door to a beautiful life if done correctly.
-I am writing this page to describe to you what has given me certainty that there is a way out, in hopes that it may do the same for you.
+For so long I felt hopeless.
+As though things would never be okay.
+Today I do not feel that way.
+Even when I fall, whether it be to depression, anxiety, alcohol, or loneliness I know that there’s a way out.
+No matter what happens in my life today I am 100% certain that if I practice a few key principles in my life everything will not just be okay, but it will be beautiful.

 A New Perspective on Addiction